ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 C.inflight: The connection's best estimate of the number of bytes outstanding in the network.
-This includes the number of bytes that have been sent but have not been acknowledged or marked as lost.
+This includes the number of bytes that have been sent and have not been acknowledged or marked as lost since their last transmission
+(e.g. "pipe" from {{RFC6675}} or "bytes_in_flight" from {{RFC9002}}).
+This MUST NOT include pure ACK packets.

 C.is_cwnd_limited: True if the connection has fully utilized C.cwnd at any point in the last packet-timed round trip.